martinkearn/Blazor-Server-Minimal-Template/README.md

 - Navigation
 - Most of the default `site.css`

 Some fundamental features are left intact such as the default error pages, a basic layout and a minimal `site.css` as well as the typical `startup.cs` functionality.
-What you are left with is a clean, minimal Blazor server project which you can use as a starting point to build you preferred functionality.
+What you are left with is a clean, minimal Blazor server project which you can use as a starting point to build your preferred functionality.

 ## Use the template
 1. Install the [BlazorServerMinimal.vsix](BlazorServerMinimal.vsix) file.